nanobox-io/nanobox-docs/source/engines/scripts/sniff.html.md

 title: sniff
 ---

-The sniff script is executed when Nanobox is attempting to determine which engine to use for the app.
-This script is not executed if the engine is explicitly specified in the application Boxfile.
+The sniff script is executed when Nanobox attempts to determine the most appropriate engine for an app.
+This script is not executed if the engine is [explicitly specified](/boxfile/build/#engine) in the app's' Boxfile.

-This script looks for something within the application code that it can uniquely identify.
+This script looks for uniquely identifiable traits or configs within the application code.
 If found, the script should return a 0 (success) exit code.
 Otherwise, the script should return a 1 (error).

 The logic should be simple, short, and quick.